Raman Prinja

-Prof. Raman K. Prinja is an astronomer, professor and author.
+Prof. Raman K. Prinja MBE is an astronomer, professor and author.
 He is professor of astrophysics at University College London (UCL) and has been awarded the Pol and Christiane Swings research prize by the Royal Academy of Belgium; UCL Faculty Teaching Award (2000, 2010); UCL Education Award 2018; American Institute of Physics Science Education Award (2019); Royal Society Young People's Book Prize (2019).
 In Sept.
 2021 Prof Raman Prinja was a recipient of the UCL Leadership Award for Outstanding Contribution.
 The Institute of Physics 2021 Lise Meitner Medal and Prize has been awarded to Prof. Prinja for his distinguished long-term contributions to engage and inspire children in physics, including his highly motivating range of books, public lectures and interactive science events for young people.
+Prof. Prinja was appointed a Member of the Order of the British Empire (MBE) for services to academia and education in the 2025 King's Birthday Honours.

 Research

 Prof. Prinja's area of research includes studies of outflows at the extremes of stellar evolution.
 Current projects aim to investigate the nature of mass-loss via stellar winds in a broad range of astrophysical settings, including: the structure of fast outflows from the central stars of planetary nebulae, mass-loss, clumping and the origin of structure in the winds of luminous OB stars, accretion-disc outflows in cataclysmic variables and, the origin and nature of mass outflows from young classical T Tauri stars.
 The work relates to many fundamental astrophysical processes, including radiation hydrodynamics and plasma physics, accretion discs, the evolution of stars, the dynamics and enrichment of the interstellar medium, star formation, and the functioning of galaxies.
 The studies are based on line-synthesis analyses coupled with multi-wavelength data sets, spanning far-UV, optical and near-IR spectroscopy, plus radio and mm observations.